jaysalw/jaysalw/posts/projects-and-stuff.md

 The above image shows the current version of the Projects page.
 I thought I would want "pinned" or rather, featured project to keep projects I am currently working on at the top of the list.
 I also added the top 3 featured projects and the 3 latest blog posts to the home page too.

 No clue what I will add next, but I'm sure it will be fun to add (otherwise I wont do it!)

+Of course I will continue to improve my site since I'm not a weirdo lmao.
+That is, if I have enough time on my hands :)